divorce selling house

 Selling a House During Divorce California How to Guide

-If your home is a divorce sticking-point, it may help to know you have options.
-For example, selling before the end of the divorce is the best way to resolve the issue and to preserve tax benefits – before the divorce heats up.
+If your home is a sticking point in a divorce, it may help to know you have options.
+For example, selling before the end of your divorce is the best way to resolve the issue and preserve tax benefits before the divorce heats up.
+From our extensive experience of 20+ years, homes sold during the early stages of divorce tend to achieve better market prices and smoother transactions.

-Selling the house in a divorce pending situation is another option, but streamlining the process is advised, and a real estate investor can help you with that.
+Selling the house in a pending divorce situation is another option, but streamlining the process is advised, and a real estate investor can help you with that.
+Data shows that homes sold to investors in such situations close 30% faster than traditional sales.

 Selling a house during divorce California guide